 Cornelis joined Watsi on April 7th, 2015.
 Five years ago, Cornelis became the 1113th member to automatically support a new Watsi patient every month.
-Since then, 4,679 more people have become monthly donors!
-Cornelis' most recent donation traveled 8,700 miles to support Hadija, a kindergartner from Tanzania, to fund knee surgery.
+Since then, 4,936 more people have become monthly donors!
+Cornelis' most recent donation traveled 8,800 miles to support Vanna, a government employee from Cambodia, to fund mobility restoring spine surgery.

 Hadija is a five-year-old girl from Tanzania and is the second born child in a family of three children.
 She is a friendly girl and currently in kindergarten.
 Her family is concerned she might not be able to walk to school any more due to her legs being curved making walking hard and painful for her.
 Hadija was diagnosed with bilateral genu varus.
 Her legs are bowed so that her knees do not touch.
 This condition is typically caused by an excessive accumulation of fluoride in the bones, which often stems from contaminated drinking water.
 As a result, she cannot walk properly.
 Our medical partner, African Mission Healthcare, is requesting $838 to fund corrective surgery for Hadija.
 The procedure is scheduled to take place on March 6th.
 Treatment will hopefully restore Hadija's mobility, allow her to participate in a variety of activities, and greatly decrease her risk of future complications.
 Hadija’s father says, “Please help my daughter, she might not be able to walk at all if her legs are not treated.’’